missjwo/wp-community-uk-slack/README.md

 Now armed with your chat.wordpress.org email address, you can sign up for access to the UK community team.

 1. Go to https://wp-community-uk.slack.com/signup, and put in your wordpress.org username in this box.
 An email will be sent to your email address.
 2. Click on **Confirm my Email Address**, and you'll be taken to another username and password box.
-This can be the same or different to the username & password to be sent in 4.
+This can be the same or different to the username & password created for Make WordPress team (step 1.5).
 3. You should be taken to the **#general** slack channel.

-4. To join any other channels: Click on the "+X More..." link under "Channels" in the left hand column, and search for "#wordcamp-manchester".
-Click on the channel's name to preview it, and then click "Join Channel" to join and contribute :)
+To join any other channels:
+1. Click on the "+X More..." link under "Channels" in the left hand column
+2. Click on the channel's name to preview it
+3. Click "Join Channel" to join and chat :)

 ## Questions
 ### Why do I need to have a chat.wordpress.org email address?